 Lebanese-American tenor Karim Sulayman has garnered international attention as a sophisticated and versatile artist, consistently praised for his sensitive and intelligent musicianship, riveting stage presence and beautiful voice.
 The 2019 Best Classical Solo Vocal GRAMMY® Award winner, he continues to earn acclaim for his programming and recording projects, while regularly performing on the world’s stages in opera, orchestral concerts, recital and chamber music.

-A dedicated chamber musician, Sulayman was a frequent participant at the Marlboro Music Festival in collaboration with co-directors and pianists Mitsuko Uchida and Richard Goode.
+A dedicated chamber musician, Sulayman was a frequent participant at the Marlboro Music Festival in collaboration with Mitsuko Uchida and Richard Goode.
 He has since been presented by many of the world’s leading chamber music festivals, collaborating frequently with groups like Eighth Blackbird and as a core member of the Kaleidoscope Chamber Collective.
 His concerts and recordings have been broadcast nationally and internationally on NPR, American Public Media, BBC Radio 3 and WDR 3.

-In November 2016, Karim created a social experiment/performance art piece called I Trust You, designed to build bridges in a divided political climate.
-A video version of this experiment went “viral” on the internet, and was honored as a prizewinner at the My Hero Film Festival.
-He has been invited to give talks and hold open forums with student and adult groups about inclusion, empathy, healing from racism, and activism through the arts.
+In November 2016, Karim Sulayman created a social experiment/performance art piece called I Trust You, designed to build bridges in a divided political climate.
+A video version of this experiment went “viral” on the internet, and was honored as a prize winner in the My Hero Film Festival.
+He has been invited to give talks and hold open forums with student and adult groups about inclusion, empathy, healing from racism and activism through the arts.